tothantonio/pathfinding-visualizer/README.md

 Nav.tsx
 This file defines the Nav component, which includes the UI elements for selecting a maze and pathfinding algorithm, and a play button to run the visualizer.
 It includes handlers for generating a maze and running the pathfinding algorithm, logging the traversed tiles and path to the console.

+The algo does not work for Binary Tree maze, idk why, it does not see the walls.